 What animals will be used?

 In 2012 the Ministry of Health (MoH) put forward a possible testing regime to Hon Peter Dunne that included an extensive amount of animal testing on multiple species that included the LD50 test.
 NZAVS obtained copies of the advice the proposed testing regime was based on and details of the testing regime.
-After we brought this to the attention of Green Party MP Mojo Mathers a front page story on the Sunday Star-Times and Sunday Newspapers ran on 4 December 2012 that outlined the testing proposals.
+After we brought this to the attention of Green Party MP Mojo Mathers, a front-page story on the Sunday Star-Times and Sunday Newspapers ran on 4 December 2012 outlining the testing proposals.

-The tests proposed included acute and repeat dose toxicity trials on rodents and dogs.
+The tests proposed included acute and repeat dose toxicity trials on rats and dogs.
 Peter Dunne confirmed this at the time and said in the media that testing on dogs was "an unpleasant but necessary reality".
-Report to the MoH advising animal testing MoH proposal for animal testing News media coverage from 4 Decemeber 2012

 What tests will be done?